-2021/22 was a challenging year for the partner agencies of the CSP.
-COViD 19 and the associated regulations, restrictions and work streams placed resourcing challenges on several partners.
-This issue has also faced public sector agencies throughout the United Kingdom.
-As the vaccination booster programme takes effect, it is hoped that no further lockdowns or other serious restrictions will be necessary.
-However, for areas such as Fylde which encompass a coastal strip will place differing burdens on partners to respond to large numbers of visitors to ensure that anti-social behaviour is kept to a minimum.
+2022/23 showed partner agencies working together in a positive and ever closer way, following the COVID pandemic.
+There have been new and emerging issues for the CSP and the partnership has responded effectively and collectively to these.
+The CSP has been actively working together and using local knowledge as well as statistics in order to tackle local problems head on.
+The CSP has refreshed the importance of using all 'tools and powers' available to it, to solve local issues.
+Areas such as Fylde which encompass a coastal strip will place differing burdens on partners to respond to large numbers of visitors to ensure that anti-social behaviour is kept to a minimum.
+Partner funding also places burdens on the abilities of organisations to operate as effectively as previously.
 However, despite the challenging environment it is pleasing to report that the Partnership continues to work well together to help to minimise how crime and disorder affects communities.
 The Fylde continues to have one of the lowest crime rates in Lancashire ensuring that it remains a safe place in which to work, live and visit.
-FURTHER INFORMATION AVAILABLE FROM James Crouan, Chair of the Partnership JamesCrouan@lancsfirerescue.org.uk
+FURTHER INFORMATION AVAILABLE FROM Tracy Manning, tracy.manning@fylde.gov.uk 01253 658521 Trucy Walling, crucy.mailing@Tyluc.gov.ux 01233 030321